 This renewed emphasis on R&D was visible throughout the show, with several major developments on display, including from MTM’s client VEEM, who were showcasing its revolutionary new gyro stabilisation system, the VEEM Gyro 40.
 There was also a raft of new devices vying to be recognised by the annual Dame awards, with Future Fibres’ German partner, Kohlhoff, nominated for its new LOOP Snake furling cable system.

 At the inaugural award ceremony, it was Sleipner Motor AS which took the grand prize for its latest fin based stabiliser.
-Designed to better suit the modern hull forms, Sleipner Motor hope that it will enable fin based systems to continue their dominance, in the face of increasing competition from gyro based products from the likes of VEEM and Seakeeper.
+Designed to better suit the modern hull forms, Sleipner Motor hopes that it will enable fin based systems to continue their dominance, in the face of increasing competition from gyro-based products from the likes of VEEM and Seakeeper.

 In spite of this supplication for owners to take more risks, overall, most of those I chatted with agreed that 2014 should see order numbers continue in the positive trajectory seen in 2013.
 Orders were said to be up on this time last year and for some, order books are now extending to 2015.
 There are still countless widgets to be sold before we replicate the highs of 2007 but it seems the UK marine industry has turned the corner and is up for the fight.